stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 Finally, `Monad`.
 A lot of ink has been spilled about this one.
-However, after what we already saw in the [chapter about `IO`](IO.md), there is not much new stuff to discuss here. `Monad` extends `Applicative` and adds two new related functions: The *bind* operator (`(>>=)`) and function `join`.
+However, after what we already saw in the [chapter about `IO`](IO.md), there is not much left to discuss here. `Monad` extends `Applicative` and adds two new related functions: The *bind* operator (`(>>=)`) and function `join`.
 Here is its definition: